 By Joe Hahn & Kevin Ortiz

-Retrieval Augmented Generation (RAG) is a tool that allows one to swiftly extract desired facts from a large corpus of unstructured documents.
-Which is very relevant to business operations, because employees are consumers of business data and they rely upon their internally published facts to fulfill their duties.
+Retrieval Augmented Generation (RAG) is a technique that uses a Large Language Model (LLM) to formulate answers to questions that users can ask of their corpus of unstructured business documents.
+RAG is also relevant to business operations because employees are consumers of business data, and they rely upon their internally published facts to fulfill their duties.
 And it is those high-value employees that also spend significant time searching their business data that can benefit greatly from RAG.
 Consider these common scenarios: